What Is a dApp? Decentralized Apps Guide

 2. Lido: Staking

-Lido is a liquidity staking dApp.
+Lido is a liquid staking dApp.
 Proof-of-stake networks, like Ethereum, Polygon, and Solana, use validators to secure their networks.
 Validators are rewarded for their work in cryptocurrency.
 In order to be in this pool, you must ‘stake’ crypto.
 Lido is a dApp that does this staking for you.
 Lido pays stakers in the form of APR.
 For example, if you were to stake Ethereum (ETH) on Lido right now, you could receive an APR of 5.2%.
+On top of that, Lido provides a liquid staking token (LST) in exchange for staked funds to be used in DeFi.

 3. 1inch: DEX aggregator